 We love young readers and we help them flourish.
 Our free and low cost schools events expose students to writers that entertain and increase literacy levels while reducing barriers to participation.

-WORD employs four permanent staff – Steph Walker- Executive Director, Nic Low – Programme Director, Kiran Dass – Programme & Engagement Manager and Magda Lorenzo – Administrator & Volunteer Coordinator.
+WORD employs three permanent staff – Steph Walker- Executive Director, Kiran Dass – Programme Lead, and Magda Lorenzo – Administration & Operations Manager.
 For each festival, we employ contract workers to assist in the planning and presentation of the festival itself, and have some phenomenal volunteers who help make our events hum.
+We also bring in Programmers-at-Large to make sure we’re sharing our resources and voice to as wide a range of communities as possible.